diliaur/diliaur.github.io/index.md

 You can also check out what I'm [currently](/currently.html) up to.

-There isn't much here just yet.
-Enjoy a space blob!

 <p id="blob"><a href="http://www.spacefem.com/blobs/"><img src="img/purpleblob.gif" width="90" height="98" border="0" alt="Adopt your own useless blob!"></a></p>